bearmade/GoblinSGDK/README.md

 ----

-Goblin is a 2D rogue-like turn-based RPG game for the Sega Genesis created with SGDK, Sega Genesis Development Kit.
-It is targeted towards retro-gaming enthusiasts and fans of the classic RPGs of the early 90s.
+The game is a procedurally generated top-down exploration game with turn-based combat.
+The Player can walk around a procedurally generated map, fighting random battles with goblins, and collecting their remains to sell for gold to the traveling merchant.
+The Player can then upgrade their character with the gold they collect.

 ----